jaypha/jayponents-latte/README.md

 ## jayp Macro

-Within a Latte template, you include a component using 'jayp'
+Within a Latte template, you include a component using 'jayp'.
+It will call the 'display' method of the object, or do nothing if it is null.

 ### Example